lynnfaraday/aresmush.com/tutorials/config/channels.md

 You can also configure which channels characters join when they are approved.
 Like `default_channels`, this should be a list.
 For example:

     - RP Requests

+## announce_channel

+This is the channel where various OOC game announcements will go, like who records being broken or events starting.

 ## ooc_lounge_channel